 According to ICOM (2006), museum collections become relevant provided that they are defined in relation to the accompanying documentation.
-This has led to a much wider meaning of a collection as a gathering of objects, each preserving its individuality, and assembled intentionally according to a specific logic.
-The clothing items of kings preserve their own individuality as different clothing items.
+This has led to a much wider meaning of a collection as a gathering of objects, each preserving clothing items of kings preserve their own individuality as different clothing items.
 They preserve their collectivism as groups of clothing items and again as singular items from different areas (the hats of kings from the three different ethnic groups).
 In a presentation of all these groups of clothing the symbolisms being communicated should be projected.
 At the museum services such as lectures, guided tours, enactments and workshops (Chang, 2009) can be provided.
 Systematically collecting and storing of musealia make it possible for the items to be studied much better than if they were still in their original context.